inet-tub/powertcp-linux/tools/README.md

 # `setup-bpf` and `setup-module`
 The setup scripts prepare the BPF and module implementation of PowerTCP, respectively, for usage.
-This includes (re)building and (re)loading the implementation and its prerequisites and finally opening a screen session for interactive usage, e.g. for calling `iperf`/`iperf3`.
+This includes (re)loading the implementation and its prerequisites and opening a screen session for interactive usage, e.g. for calling `iperf`/`iperf3`.

 **The scripts are intended and recommended to be called as a non-root user.
 They invoke `sudo` internally where necessary.**